 A great cost-effective way of filling a parts cleaner.

-Similar to the Gunk branding, the name says it all … the Chemical Guys.
-This is all they do … cleaning, polishing and detailing gear, so they do know a thing or two about chemical solutions, and that shows with the Orange degreaser.
+For the Chemical Guys, this is all they do.
+Cleaning, polishing, and detailing gear.
+They know a thing or two about chemical solutions and that shows with the Orange degreaser.

 This size comes packaged in a handy spray bottle, but it can be diluted if you need, or just spray away and get busy with the cleaning cloths.